DW0RKiN/GIF-Reader/README.md

 # GIF-Reader
 GIF viewer for ZX Spectrum

-Convert 256 x 192 GIF to SCR
+Convert only 256 x 192 size GIF to SCR

 Support for calling directly from Basic: